This post may contain affiliate links. Please read our disclosure policy.

-- Pour in the chicken broth and milk.
-Add the shredded chicken, diced potatoes and seasoning (salt, pepper, paprika and poultry seasoning*).Allow this to come to a simmer.
+- Pour in the chicken broth.
+Add the shredded chicken, diced potatoes and seasoning (salt, pepper, paprika, thyme and rosemary).Allow this to come to a simmer.

-- Allow the soup to simmer for another 10-15 minutes until the potatoes are softened.
+- Add the heavy cream and allow the soup to simmer for another 10-15 minutes until the potatoes are softened.

 - While the soup is simmering, prepare and cook the pie crust crackers.
 Cut the pie crust into desired shapes or strips.
 Place on a large baking sheet lined with a silicone baking mat or parchment paper.

-- Serve the soup in a bowl, top with the pie crust crackers.
+- Serve the soup in a bowl, top with the pie crust crackers, garnish with fresh herbs as desired.
 Serve warm.

 - Season the chicken with salt and pepper, then sear in a hot skillet with a small amount of oil.